prajwal-0706/Web-Development-Projects/JavaScript Projects/readme.md

-# Here are Projects in which the the JavaScript is Used
+# Above are Projects in which the the JavaScript is Used